 After completing this Lab, you should be able to:

-- Explain how carbon dioxide and other greenhouse gases absorb infrared radiation and warm the atmosphere.
+- Explain how carbon dioxide and other greenhouse gases absorb infrared radiation and warm the lower atmosphere.

 - Checking In questions are intended to keep you engaged and focused on key concepts and to allow you to periodically check if the material is making sense.
 These questions are often accompanied by hints or answers to let you know if you are on the right track.